carlinyuen/CustomPullToRefreshControl/README.md

 -----------------------
-### ODRefreshControl Readme
+### Original ODRefreshControl Readme
+##### Slightly modified for this library

-__*Important note if your project doesn't use ARC*: you must add the @-fobjc-arc@ compiler flag to @ODRefreshControl.m@ in Target Settings > Build Phases > Compile Sources.__
+__*Important note if your project doesn't use ARC*: you must add the "-fobjc-arc" compiler flag to "CustomPullToRefresh.m" in Target Settings > Build Phases > Compile Sources.__

-*If you are using ODRefreshControl in your app, drop me a line so I can add your app here!*
+*If you are using CustomPullToRefresh in your app, drop me a line so I can add your app here!*

-## ODRefreshControl
+## CustomPullToRefresh

 ![Screenshot](http://www.orangeinaday.com/img/ODRefreshControl.jpg "ODRefresh")

-ODRefreshControl is a "pull down to refresh" control for UIScrollView, like the one Apple introduced in iOS6, but available to anyone from iOS4 and up.
+CustomPullToRefresh is a "pull down to refresh" control for UIScrollView, like the one Apple introduced in iOS6, but available to anyone from iOS4 and up.

 ### Installation

-* Drag the @ODRefreshControl/ODRefreshControl@ folder into your project.
+* Drag the CustomPullToRefresh folder into your project.
 * Add the *QuartzCore* framework to your project.
-* @#import "ODRefreshControl.h"@
+* #import "CustomPullToRefresh.h"

-### Usage

-(see sample Xcode project in @/Demo@)

 #### Adding a refresh control to your table view

 <pre>
-ODRefreshControl *refreshControl = [[ODRefreshControl alloc] initInScrollView:self.scrollView];
+CustomPullToRefresh *refreshControl = [[CustomPullToRefresh alloc] initInScrollView:self.scrollView];
 </pre>

 To know when the refresh operation has started, add an action method to the UIControlEventValueChanged event of the control